MarvinMichel/AI_ML/README.md

 # Emojify
 Machine Learning project for the course 'Artificial Intelligence', provided by the Amsterdam University of Applied Sciences.
 This product exists of a Deep Learning model and a GUI.
 The project contains the FER-2013 dataset and a trained model, made with train.py.

-This app uses your webcam and facial recognition to check your facial expression.
+The goal of this course is to create an Artificial Intelligence based application.
+Our concept is an app that uses your webcam and facial recognition to check your facial expression.
 Based on your facial expression, the model will make a prediction of your emotional state and will print a matching Emoji with it.
-The app consists of a Covolutional Neural Network and a simple GUI.
+The app consists of a Covolutional Neural Network, a trained model and a simple GUI.

 #### Used modules
 > To install these modules, check their documentation.